bonds/bonds.github.io/content/posts/recipes/2022-07-14-buckwheat-cereal.md

 Add water.
 Microwave for 5 minutes.
 Remove from microwave and let buckwheat rest for 5 minutes.
+Grind flaxseed in a coffee grinder.
-Stir in chia seed and flaxseed.
+Add chia seed and ground flaxseed to buckwheat and stir together.
-Add apple and almonds on top.
+Sprinkle apple and almonds on top.
 Serve.